 Who We Are...
 Old Calendar Eastern Orthodox Christian Community

-We are American converts from various ethnic and religious backgrounds who, with sincerity of heart, were guided by Christ himself to his Holy Orthodox Church.
+We are American, Greek, Russian, Romanian and Hispanic pilgrims who, with sincerity of heart, were guided by Christ himself to his Holy Orthodox Church.
 We cling to the true teachings of the Orthodox Faith as delivered to the Apostles and their successive Bishops without variance and without compromise.

 St. Seraphim of Sarov Orthodox Church began in 1991.
 Fr.
 Nicodemos Gayle offered his home as the first Church site and along with Presbytera Lydia and their three children became the first parishioners of St. Seraphim's.
 In time, St. Seraphim's has grown to twelve families from all across the U.S.